+- 1. Within two (2) weeks after registering for courses at the other institution, the student must submit a copy of the registration form to the International Student Advisor. - 2.
 After completing courses at the other institution, the student must have an official transcript sent to the International Student Advisor.

-International students must meet all standard criteria for transfer credit requirements.
-Refer to the Graduate School USA Academic Programs Catalog for details regarding transfer credit limits and minimum grade requirements.
+International Students must meet all standard criteria for transfer credit requirements.
+Refer to the Graduate School catalog for details regarding transfer credit limits and minimum grade requirements.

-NOTE: Courses taken without permission from Graduate School USA will NOT be awarded transfer credit.
-The approval is valid only for courses indicated on the request form and only if the courses were completed during the semester indicated on the form.
+NOTE: Courses taken without permission from the Graduate School will NOT be awarded transfer credit.
+The approval is valid only for courses indicated on the request form and only if the courses were completed during the trimester indicated on the form.

 Please contact the International Student Advisor at (202) 314-3651 if you have any questions about this process.
-A written response to this request will be sent to the student's current email address within twenty (20) working days of receipt of the request form.
+A written response to this petition will be sent to the student's current e-mail address within 20 working days of the receipt of the petition.

-Submit this request to:

-International Student Advisor Graduate School USA Academic Programs Division 600 Maryland Avenue SW, Suite 330 Washington, DC 20024
+Submit this petition to: International Student Advisor Graduate School Academic Programs Division 600 Maryland Avenue, SW, Suite 300 Washington, DC 20024